Dr Robert Lawshaw

 Lecturer in Geography

 Hello!
-My name is Rob Shaw and I'm an urban and social geographer with an interest in all things night.
-I have been working at Newcastle since September 2015, having previously worked as a Teaching Fellow at Durham University where I obtained my PhD in 2012.
+My name is Rob and I'm an urban and social geographer with an interest in all things night.
+I have been working at Newcastle since September 2015, having previously been at Durham University where I obtained my PhD in 2012.
+I'm listed here under my married name as Robert Lawshaw, but I still publish under my previous name as Robert Shaw (we name-blended!).

-I have share my expertise with media such as the North-West Evening Mail, The Conversation, and even in stand-up comedy form at the Newcastle Bright Club.
+I have shared my expertise with media such as BBC Radio 4's Thinking Allowed, the North-West Evening Mail, The Conversation, and even in stand-up comedy form at the Newcastle Bright Club.
 I maintain a sporadically-updated blog at www.rob-shaw.net, and am on Twitter as @WhatIsRobShaw.

 My research has looked at how night-lives are produced not only in the bars, clubs and restaurants that we mainly associate with night, but also in the spaces and activities that manage and produce our cities.
 In other words while some sensibly chose to visit the sites of drinking and partying at night, I have busied myself looking at how street-cleaners, taxi drivers, street-lighting engineers and others keep the city centre usable at night!
 As well as city centres I've developed an interest in how home is produced at night, how nights differ globally, and how these are being transformed as culture 'intensifies', requiring evermore activity around the clock.
 I've also touched on other research areas including leisure and regeneration, infrastructure, and human-environment relationships.